 Yes, Rejection Really Hurts

 The researchers at Columbia University scanned brain activity of 40 people who experienced an unwanted romantic break-up in the previous six months.
 During the research, their brain reactions to the photo of the person they romantically loved and that of a friend were observed.
 Along with this, they also compared their response when exposed to pain.
 It was found that the feelings of rejection activated regions of the brain that are linked with physical pain sensation.
-The same part of the brain lit up when they saw their former partner’s picture
+The same part of the brain lit up when they saw their former partner’s picture and experienced physical pain.
+But the image of their friend did not light up the same area.

 And A Breakup Is Like Quitting Drugs